princekukreti/Training-Task-2-LetsGrowMore/README.md

 Simple, intuitive design for a smooth user experience.
 Instant results for fast and efficient calculations.

-Perfect for anyone looking to understand core programming logic and UI design, QuickCalc is a great beginner project to build essential coding skills.
+Perfect for anyone looking to understand core programming logic and UI design, Number Ninja is a great beginner project to build essential coding skills.